vietanhdev/shipfast/README.md

 # ShipFast.dev

+The best free SaaS base for GenAI, LLM, and other AI Services.

+> Ship your next Generative AI startups in days.

 The project is configured to use pnpm workspaces, which means that you can install `node_modules` of all packages in repository, with single command: